vitalets/playwright-bdd/docs/writing-steps/snippets.md

   // From: features/homepage.feature:6:5
 });

-Use snippets above to create missing steps.
+Use the snippets above to create missing steps.
 ```

 > In some projects, features are written beforehand and step definitions come later.
-For such cases, you may need to allow generation of test files with missing steps and have them reported as failing (or fixme) scenarios.
-Check out [`missingSteps`](configuration/options.md#missingsteps) option to configure that behavior.
+For such cases, you may need to allow the generation of test files with missing steps and have them reported as failing (or fixme) scenarios.
+Check out the [`missingSteps`](configuration/options.md#missingsteps) option to configure that behavior.